justin13601/AnnoDash/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Alistair Johnson, DPhil | The Hospital for Sick Children
+* Alistair Johnson, DPhil | The Hospital for Sick Children | Scientist
+* Mjaye Mazwi, MBChB, MD | The Hospital for Sick Children | Staff Physician
+* Danny Eytan, MD, PhD | The Hospital for Sick Children | Staff Physician
+* Oshri Zaulan, MD | The Hospital for Sick Children | Staff Intensivist
+* Azadeh Assadi, MN | The Hospital for Sick Children | Pediatric Nurse Practitioner

 <p align="right">(<a href="#top">back to top</a>)</p>